 If you are unable to work, can't find a job, or your job does not pay enough to meet your basic needs, Temporary Assistance may be able to help you pay expenses.
 Eligibility for Family Assistance and Safety Net Assistance is determined based on income and resources.
 To find out if you are eligible you must apply.

 Eligible adults are limited to receiving benefits for a total of 60 months during their lifetime, this includes any TANF assistance they may have received in other states.
-After the 60th month has been reached, that adult and all members of his or her FA household are ineligible to receive any more FA benefits.
+After the 60th month has been reached, that adult and all members of his or her FA household are ineligible to receive any more FA benefits and if still eligible could receive Safety Net non-cash.

 The months need not be consecutive.
 Each individual month in which TANF-funded benefits are received is included in the lifetime count no matter how small the benefit.
 The counting of this 60-month limit began in December 1996.